-At about the end of the library scene, when Somerset is folding up Dante Alighieri's inferno printout, a mistake in the roman numerals can be seen.
-The lustful, following V. The greedy, should be listed as the 6th (VI) and the gluttonous as the 7th (VII) on the list.
-However, they're listed as the 7th (VII) and as the 6th (VI) respectively.
+At about the end of the library scene, when Somerset is folding a print of Dante's Purgatory, a mistake in the roman numerals can be seen.
+The lustful and the gluttonous, although in proper roman numeral order, need to be swapped around on the list.

 Somerset states in the film that there are "7 cardinal virtues, and 7 deadly sins".
 It is generally more accepted, and stated by Saint Thomas Aquinas, that there are only 4 cardinal virtues, the other 3 virtues being theological.